 Without evidence of fraud or other criminal activity, the IRS will typically assume you have made an honest mistake on your returns.
 That’s about the extent of the agency’s willingness to forgive, however, as even unintentional mistakes can result in a 20 percent penalty to the taxpayer.

 There are certainly circumstances in which the IRS assumes an unintentional error is actually a deliberate attempt to defraud.
 In these situations, the taxpayer can face serious consequences, including prison time.
-Many will turn then to experienced tax law attorneys to help them resolve disputes with the IRS.
-In some cases, negotiations can lead to resolution of the issue without any criminal charges; in other cases, vigorous representation in court is required.
+Many will then turn to experienced tax law attorneys to help them resolve disputes with the IRS.
+In some cases, negotiations can lead to the resolution of the issue without any criminal charges; in other cases, vigorous representation in court is required.

 Contact Us